NDS for Azure - Installation & Management

 Deployment update for Azure resource group, indicating success and monitoring instructions.

-3. Update Volumes (Add, Remove, Change Exclusions)
+3. Update Volumes (Add, Remove, Change Inclusions/Exclusions)

 3a.
 Collect Inputs